LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 export class AppModule {}
 ```
 #### 2. Create your store
-Here we have created a component that dispatches actions to create the to-do and for other operations.
-Apart from that, we are using a selector `TodoState`, from which we are listening the updated to-do list.
+Here we have created a component that dispatches actions to create a to-do and for other operations.
+Apart from that, we are using a selector `TodoState`, from which we are listening for the updated to-do list.

 Put this code in the `app.component.ts`
 ```typescript